 - Small and waterproof- it is small and handy (160 x90x 80 mm), a weight of 500 g, with IPX3 protected against spray water at an angle of 60°.
 It does not take up much space when stored, and you can carry it anywhere in any bag or handbag.

-- THE PREMIUM CAMPING CHOICE – Temperature rated for 32°F to 65°F. Easily fits a 6ft adult and weighs 4.4 lbs.
-The “Plush Comfort” edition provides even thicker, superior plush comfort and greater warmth than our bestselling “Everyday 3 Season” bag.
+- BEST YEAR ROUND SLEEPING BAG – Temperature rated for 50°F to 77°F. Easily fits a 6ft adult and weighs only around 3lbs.
+It’s perfect for spring, summer, fall, and cool weather.
 The ultra-strong, waterproof outer protective shell is made from our unique waterproof hex-tech design, double-layered with S-shape stitching, and 3D inner synthetic fiber fill for optimal warmth and insulation to protect you from the elements.

 - CAMP IN COMFORT FOR ALL AGES – Bring the comfort of your own bed to the great outdoors.
 Our camping sleeping bags are engineered to guarantee a good night’s sleep after a hard day of activities.
 No matter how tough the terrain or long the day, sleep well with MalloMe.
 And with vibrant colours loved by both boys and girls, they’re great for kids too!